oss-review-toolkit/ort/docs/sw360-integration.md

   -i [analyzer-output-dir]/analyzer-result.yml
 ```

-## Use SW360 Package Meta-data Curations in ORT
+## Use SW360 Package Metadata Curations in ORT

 ### When to use